kasunhanz/process-exporter/README.md

-# Prometheus core components and custom written exporter to collect metrics
+# process_exporter custom prometheus metric exporter with Prometheus core components
-This project consist with k8s manifest to deploy prometheus core components (Prometheus,AlertManager and Grafana) and a custom prometheus exporter written in Golang to list listening processes on Linux nodes
+This project consist with k8s manifests to deploy prometheus core components (Prometheus,AlertManager and Grafana) and a custom prometheus exporter written in Golang to list listening processes on Linux nodes

 ## Installation and Usage of process_exporter